 Wrap the twine around the rope ends in a figure eight until it’s the length of the inside wall of the basket.

-Knot the twine and add some hot glue to secure the end to the back of the rope where it won’t be seen.
+Knot the twine and add some hot glue to secure the end to the back of the rope to hide it.
 Cut the end of the twine and the rope, then use hot glue to secure the rope to the inside of the basket so it blends in seamlessly.
 You can glue down the edge of the rope as well as putting a dollop on the base of the basket to keep the ends from lifting.

 To finish off the top of the dowels, I blackened the ends with black marker then glued on some wooden beads.